 CDC statistics demonstrate dramatic declines in vaccine-preventable diseases when compared with the pre-vaccine era

 This handout gives parents top ten reasons to protect children by vaccinating

 Sample Vaccine Policy Statement

-This vaccine policy statement is for providers to give to patients and parents
+This sample vaccine policy statement is for pediatric providers to adapt and share their commitment to immunization with patients and parents

 More From Immunize.org